 What is Context?

-The definition of the word “context” can be summarized as: all the stuff around something: time, place, surroundings, circumstances, etc. If you want to get your full body into comprehending context, do the “Context Dance” in which you point in all directions around you, singing, “All this is my current contexttttt!”
+The definition of the word “context” can be summarized as: all the stuff AROUND something: time, place, surroundings, circumstances, etc. If you want to get your full body into comprehending context, do the “Context Dance” in which you point in all directions around you, singing, “All this is my current contexttttt!”

 Why is Context Important?

 Context changes EVERYTHING.
 On paper, the surroundings of a word in a sentence can utterly alter its meaning.
-This is why “context clues” are so important in helping infer the nuances of a definition.
-Want another reason to answer the question, “Why is context important?
-In person, context can change the same object from delightful to disgusting.
-Let’s look…
+This is why “context clues” (hints from the sentences around a word) are so important in helping infer the nuances of a definition.

 Context Examples!

-Our first example features a jolly green frog.
-In the context featured in the first illustration from this article, the animal is sitting pretty on a flowered lily pad.
-Delightful!
 Unfortunately, change the context, and that cute frog becomes a terror.
 How would YOU react if you found him, as he is in my drawing above, with his slimy rear placed upon your pink pillow???
 Ew!

-More Context Sentences and Scenarios:
+More Sentences and Scenarios:

 Our second example shows how a shift in context turns the same object from comfort to stressor: a simple ice cream cone!
 In my illustration below, a chap is taking a stroll on a spring day with three scoops of frozen dessert deliciousness.
 Bliss…